kstulgys/blockit/MVP_IMPLEMENTATION.md

 ## Key Functions

-### `deriveWalls(rooms)`
+### `deriveWallsFromRooms(rooms)`
-Converts room polygons into wall segments with interior/exterior classification.
+Converts room polygons into wall segments with interior/exterior classification based on edge directions.

 ### `actions.moveWall(wallId, direction)`
-Moves a wall by updating room vertices:
+Moves a wall by updating room polygon vertices.
+Returns the new wall ID (since position changes).

-- **Full edge match**: Move boundary vertices directly
+### `actions.moveSelectedWall(direction)`
-- **Partial edge**: Insert step vertices to create notch
+Moves the currently selected wall and updates the selection to the new wall ID.

 ### `actions.selectWall(wallId)`
-Selects/deselects a wall by ID.
+Selects a wall by ID (or deselects if null).

 ### `actions.resetBuilding()`
 Resets to initial L-shape configuration.